symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

 Note that Symfony2.1 (currently master) is required for the CMF to work.

-For more details see the `official PHPCR ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_
+For more details see the `official PHPCR ODM documentation <http://www.doctrine-project.org/projects/phpcr-odm.html>`_ Some additional information can be found on the `DoctrinePhpcrBundle github.com project <https://github.com/doctrine/DoctrinePHPCRBundle>`_ which for the most part mimics the standard `DoctrineBundle <https://github.com/doctrine/DoctrineBundle>`_.

 Preconditions
 -------------